-The Board undertakes a regular review of the level of premium/discount and the average discount to net asset value for the year to 31 December 2022 was 6.1%.
-From 1 January until late February 2022, the Company's shares had consistently traded at a premium to the net asset value, before predominantly trading at a discount to net asset value for the remainder of the year.
+The Board undertakes a regular review of the level of premium/discount.
+At the 31 December 2023, the discount of the Company's share price to the net asset value per share was $11.5\%^1$ , and the average discount to net asset value for the year to 31 December 2023 was 10.7%.
+During the year the Company's shares consistently traded at a discount to the net asset value.
 The Board seeks to manage the premium/discount and generate value for shareholders through the issue of shares at a premium to net asset value or repurchase of shares at a discount to net asset value.
-To this end, during the period the Company's shares traded at a premium to net asset value, the Company issued 5.4 million new ordinary shares at an average premium to the prevailing net asset value of 2.6%, raising net proceeds of £92.5 million.
-During the period the Company's shares traded at a discount to the net asset value, the Company repurchased 5.7 million ordinary shares at an average discount to the prevailing net asset value of 8.7%, for a cost of £74.0 million (see page 60).
-Together, the share issues and repurchases generated a benefit to net asset value per share of approximately £7.4 million net of costs.
+To this end, the Company repurchased 11.7 million ordinary shares at an average discount to the prevailing net asset value of 10.8%, for a cost of £159.3 million (see page 60).
+Together, repurchases generated a benefit to net asset value per share of approximately £18.0 million net of costs.
 The decision and timing of any share issuance and/or buy-back is at the discretion of the Board.